runtools/run/docs/content/introduction/what-is-a-resource.md

 3
 ```

-Wonderful but let's try to improve the UX a little bit by adding some descriptions and the position of the arguments:
+Wonderful but let's try to improve the user's experience a little bit by adding some descriptions and the position of the arguments:

 ```json
 {